CG-Tespy/FungusSlotBasedSaveSystem_Unity/README.md

 # Fungus-Slot-based-Save-System
 A replacement for the built-in Fungus Save System that is closer to the standard save systems you see in games.
 The repo hosts mainly a project bundled with Fungus as a template to help understand the system.
 <br/><br/>
-This was made with Fungus 3.10.0 in Unity 2018.
-It should work well for Unity 2017 and later, with Fungus 3.10.0 and later.
+This was made with Fungus 3.12.0 (compatibility version) in Unity 2018, with the master branch project set for Unity 2017.4.
+It should work well for that version and later, with any official version of Fungus that's 3.12.0 and later.
 <br/><br/>
 Releases for this system: https://github.com/CG-Tespy/Fungus-Slot-based-Save-System/releases <br/> <br/>